-Since time immemorial, humankind has embraced hunting for several reasons.
+Since time immemorial, humankind has embraced hunting for multiple reasons.

-Since prehistoric periods, when man used simple bows, arrows, and spears up to when hunters utilized shotguns laden with black gun powder.
+They have been hunting since prehistoric periods till date; when man used simple bows, arrows, and spears up to when hunters utilized shotguns laden with black gun powder.

 And now, there is diverse hi-tech gear favored by the contemporary hunter.
 People hunt for food, personal beliefs, culture, and tradition for sportsmanship, while for some, it’s a passion.

 A few centuries back, hunters would freely market their kills in open stalls.
 It was common to find auctions for trophies collected from prized hunts such as elephant tusks, rhino horns, or leopard skin.

 In the modern-day, a few lessons through time and space have brought about hunting restrictions in various places around the world.
 All these bans have affected the economic potential of hunting.
 In this article, we strive to figure out how to make money hunting.